 Section 153: Application for Allotment of DIN

-This sections states that every individual who intents or wishes to be a director shall have to necessarily obtain DIN from the central Government prior to becoming a director.
+This section states that every individual who intends or wishes to be a director shall have to necessarily obtain DIN from the Central Government prior to becoming a director.
 The implication to be drawn from this section is that for becoming a director an individual should have DIN allotted to him by Central Government prior to becoming a director.
-The process for obtaining DIN shall be discussed at later stage in this article.
-However vide an amendment made under The Companies Amendment Act, 2017 the Central Government has being assigned power to identify any other identity number to be used or considered as DIN.
+The process for obtaining DIN shall be discussed at a later stage in this article.
+However vide an amendment made under The Companies Amendment Act, 2017 the Central Government has been assigned power to identify any other identification number to be used or considered as DIN.

 Section 155: Prohibition to obtain more than one DIN

 This section levies a prohibition on directors from obtaining multiple DIN’S. If an individual is a director in multiple companies then the concerned individual is not required to obtain separate DIN for each company but a single DIN obtained would be sufficient for becoming a director.
 That single DIN can be quoted for all companies where is or intends to be a director.
 If an individual obtains multiple DIN’S then in such a situation he would have to retain the oldest DIN obtained and surrender back all other DIN’S in his possession whether they were associated or not with any company, used or not.
 The companies associated with the surrendered DIN would be mapped to the oldest i.e. Retained DIN.